The Alexander Column in Saint Petersburg

 The Alexander Column is one of St. Petersburg’s most amazing monuments.
 Erected in honor of Napoleon’s conqueror, the pillar is made from a single piece of granite and is the tallest monument of its kind in the world.
 A true wonder of architecture and engineering, the monolithic shaft is not attached to the base but is kept in a vertical position by its own impressive weight.

 Each ornament of the column is meant to glorify Russian Emperor Alexander I for his greatest achievement – victory over Napoleon’s army.
-Thus, bronze bas-
+Thus, bronze bas-reliefs feature allegorical figures of Wisdom and Abundance, Justice and Mercy, Peace and Victory and even the rivers Neman and Vistula, associated with the events of the Patriotic War.

 But the column is not only a tribute to Alexander I, it is also a symbol of the general triumph of good over evil.
 Its ornaments depict the armor of heroes who fought for Russia in different times.
 They include the shield of Prince Oleg (who is believed to have founded Russia’s progenitor, Kievan Rus), the helmet of the legendary figure of medieval Rus, the proclaimed Saint Alexander Nevsky and the chain mail of Russian folk hero and explorer of Siberia, Yermak.